PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ![image](./images/kube_dash2.png)]

-Take some time to explore the dashboard and ensure that the layout mentally matches the diagram in the `How it Works` section above for this recipe.
+Take some time to explore the dashboard and ensure that the lawet mentally matches the diagram in the `How it Works` section above for this recipe.

 #### Applying Changes
 Let's now try making a change to our service, edit the file `micro/adderservice/service.js` and add some `console.log` statements so that it looks as below: